joubertnel/relate/README.md

 expect(o).to.be.instanceof(oop.CoreObject);
 ```

-can accept a map of initial property values.
+can accept a map of initial key/values that get set on the instance.

 ```js
 var technology = 'JavaScript';